iperzic/polovniautomobili-watcher/README.md

 # polovniautomobili.com Watcher

-This is a web crawler that keeps track of new listings on [Polovni Automobili](polovniautomobili.com).
+This is a web scraper that keeps track of new listings on [Polovni Automobili](polovniautomobili.com).
 It is written in TypeScript.

 ## Getting Started